Permethrin: Pharmacokinetics

 Permethrin is a chemical categorized in the pyrethroid insecticide group.
 The chemicals in the pyrethroid family are created to emulate the chemicals found in the chrysanthemum flower.

 Absorption

 Absorption of topical permethrin is minimal.
 One in vivo study demonstrated 0.5% absorption in the first 48 hours based upon excretion of urinary metabolites.

 Distribution

 Distribution of permethrin has been studied in rat models, with highest amounts accumulating in fat and the brain.
 This can be explained by the lipophilic nature of the permethrin molecule.

 Metabolism

-Metabolism of permethrin occurs mainly in the liver, where the molecule undergoes oxidation by the cytochrome P450 system, as well as hydrolysis, into metabolites.
+Metabolism of permethrin occurs mainly in the liver, where the molecule undergoes oxidation by the cytochrome P450 system, as well as hydrolysis, into non-toxic metabolites.

-Elimination of these metabolites occurs via urinary excretion.
+Excretion

+The elimination of permethrin and its metabolites occurs mainly through urinary excretion, but also through feces.
+In rats, the excretion half-life is 12 hours for plasma and 9 to 23 hours for certain nervous tissue.

 Stereochemistry

 Permethrin has four stereoisomers (two enantiomeric pairs), arising from the two stereocenters in the cyclopropane ring.
 The trans enantiomeric pair is known as transpermethrin.
 (1R,3S)-trans and (1R,3R)-cis enantiomers are responsible for the insecticidal properties of permethrin.